 These sweet and flaky Eccles cakes are filled with the most delicious combination of currants, sugar and sweet spice.
-Serve them as they are, or the traditional way – with a chunk of Lancashire cheese alongside.
+Serve these currant cakes as they are, or the traditional way – with a chunk of Lancashire cheese alongside.
 Either way, this Eccles cake recipe is a classic British tea-time bake not to miss out on.

 What are Eccles cakes?

 Eccles cakes should not be confused with Chorley cakes.
 Although they are similar, there are a couple of differences.
-Chorley cakes are made from shortcrust pastry and are less sweet.
-They are delicious served warm with a knob of butter on top.
+Chorley cakes are made from shortcrust pastry and they are less sweet than Eccles cakes.

 Moving attention back to the bake in hand today, two elements set this Eccles cake recipe up for success: